dapr/dapr/samples/kubernetes_zero_to_hero/README.md

 ## Step 2 - Set up a State Store

 In this sample, a Node app will be persisting messages created by a Python app.
 Correspondingly, we'll need to create and configure a state store.
-For this demo we'll use Redis as our store.
+We'll be using Redis, though we could use CosmosDB, DynamoDB or Cassandra.

 ### 1. Create a Redis Store